nmwsharp/geometry-central/docs/docs/surface/utilities/barycentric_vector.md

 ??? func "`#!cpp BarycentricVector::BarycentricVector(Vertex v)`"

     Construct a (zero-length) barycentric vector that lies on the given vertex `v`.

+??? func "`#!cpp BarycentricVector::BarycentricVector(Halfedge he, Face f)`"

+    Construct a barycentric vector from the given halfedge, that lies in the given face `f`.

 ??? func "`#!cpp BarycentricVector::BarycentricVector(SurfacePoint pA, SurfacePoint pB)`"